Berkeley, California

-Berkeley (/ˈbɜrkli/ BURK-lee) is a city on the eastern shore of San Francisco Bay in northern Alameda County, California, United States.
+Berkeley (/ˈbɝkli/ BURK-lee) is a city on the eastern shore of San Francisco Bay in northern Alameda County, California, United States.
 It is named after the 18th-century Anglo-Irish bishop and philosopher George Berkeley.
 It borders the cities of Oakland and Emeryville to the south and the city of Albany and the unincorporated community of Kensington to the north.
 Its eastern border with Contra Costa County generally follows the ridge of the Berkeley Hills.
 The 2020 census recorded a population of 124,321.

 Berkeley is home to the oldest campus in the University of California, the University of California, Berkeley, and the Lawrence Berkeley National Laboratory, which is managed and operated by the university.
 It also has the Graduate Theological Union, one of the largest religious studies institutions in the world.
 Berkeley is considered one of the most socially progressive cities in the United States.

 History

 Indigenous history

 This pit in the surface of a rock at Indian Rock Park is typical of those used by the Ohlone people to grind acorns.

 The site of today's City of Berkeley was the territory of the Chochenyo/Huchiun Ohlone people when the first Europeans arrived.
 Evidence of their existence in the area include pits in rock formations, which they used to grind acorns, wildflower seeds, grass seeds, and many different foods, including squirrel fat, and a shellmound, now mostly leveled and covered up, along the shoreline of San Francisco Bay at the mouth of Strawberry Creek.
 Human remains and skeletons from Native American burials have been unearthed in West Berkeley and on campus alongside Strawberry Creek.
 Other artifacts were discovered in the 1950s in the downtown area during remodeling of a commercial building, near the upper course of the creek.